 Contact information, tuition information, areas of study offered, and more can be viewed on school's website at http://www.hamptonu.edu.

 Admission Requirements & Details

-The information regarding admissions below may give an overview of the students HU accepts.
-The details may include admissions application requirements and recommendations, SAT/ACT scores of accepted students, as well as any AP or college credits that may be transferred.
-This information can be used to get a better feeling of your chances of getting into Hampton University.
+The information regarding admissions below may give an overview of the students Hampton University accepts.
+The details may include admissions application requirements and recommendations, as well as any AP or college credits that may be transferred.

 College Credits Accepted